edicsonabel/dotfiles/.config/powershell/README.md

 # Visual Studio Code
 winget install Microsoft.VisualStudioCode --override "/SILENT /mergetasks=!runcode,addcontextmenufiles,addcontextmenufolders"

+# VLC
+winget install -e --id VideoLAN.VLC

+# GIMP
+winget install -e --id GIMP.GIMP

 # RevoUninstaller
 winget install -e --id RevoUninstaller.RevoUninstaller

-# GIMP
-winget install -e --id GIMP.GIMP

-# VLC
-winget install -e --id VideoLAN.VLC
 ```

 ## Add GIT programs to PATH
-We open the environment variables UI with the command `rundll32 sysdm.cpl,EditEnvironmentVariables` to add the Git programs
+We open the environment variables UI with the command `rundll32 sysdm.cpl,EditEnvironmentVariables` to add the Git programs to the user Path
 ```
-# Path's to add
+# Add this path if you are an administrator
 C:\Program Files\Git\usr\bin

+# Add this path if you are NOT an administrator
+C:\Users\<YOUR USER NAME>\AppData\Local\Programs\Git\usr\bin
 ```

 ## Install Nerd Fonts